-Merger Control Comparative Guide - - China
+Merger Control Comparative Guide

 - Additionally, a fine of up to 10% of the previous year's sales may be imposed.

-- If the concentration is found to have no adverse impact on competition, the competition authority has the authority to levy a fine of up to RMB 5 million.
+- If the concentration is found to have had no adverse impact on competition, SAMR has the authority to levy a fine of up to RMB 5 million.

 Since the enactment of the Anti-monopoly Law, there have been over 200 publicly disclosed cases of failure to notify.